aspect-build/rules_js/docs/migrate.md

 There are more migration steps needed, this guide is still a work-in-progress.

-## Upgrade to Bazel 5.0 or greater
+## Upgrade to Bazel 5.1 or greater

 We follow [Bazel's LTS policy](https://bazel.build/release/versioning).

 `rules_js` and the related rules depend on APIs that were introduced in Bazel 5.0.

+However we recommend 5.1 because it includes a [cache for MerkleTree computations](https://github.com/bazelbuild/bazel/pull/13879), which makes our copy operations a lot faster.

 ## Upgrade to rules_nodejs 5.0 or greater